OpenSprinkler/OSBeeWiFi-Firmware/README.md

 To compile, launch Arduino, select:

-* File -> Examples -> OSBeeWiFi -> mainArduino.
+* File -> Examples -> OSBeeWiFi -> osbeeMain.
 * Tools -> Board -> Generic ESP8266 Module (if this is not available, check if you've installed the ESP8266 core).
-* Tools -> Flash Size -> 4M (1M SPIFFS).
+* Tools -> Flash Size -> 4M (2M SPIFFS).

 Press Ctrl + R to compile.
-The compiled firmware (named mainArduino.cpp.bin) by default exists in a temporary folder.
+The compiled firmware (named osbeeMain.cpp.bin) by default exists in a temporary folder.

 Upload Firmware: